Panelists discuss the links between democratic governance and global health.

 The other thing that I think is really interesting about the epidemiological transition is that the rate of this transition has been changing.
 And I think that doubles back to some of the things that we talked about, or I mentioned earlier, related to development assistance for health and technology changes.
 And so in the past, where transitioning from high-mortality related to infectious diseases and moving to noncommunicable diseases may have taken a set amount of time, we see that more recently, especially in low and lower-middle income countries, that transition is happening much faster.

 And I think the consequence, and the really important component of that, is that change, which moves faster, isn’t quite as dependent on economic development as it used to be.
 And it’s also not as dependent on the development of a domestic health system that is able to necessarily treat noncommunicable diseases.
-I think that lends itself, or at least leads to, a very concerning problem where the—again, there’s movement towards the primary causes of the noncommunicable diseases, but there’s not a health system necessarily that’s been developed well to take care of noncommunicable diseases.
+I think that lends itself, or at least leads to, a very concerning problem where there’s movement towards the primary causes of the noncommunicable diseases, but there’s not a health system necessarily that’s been developed well to take care of noncommunicable diseases.

 The second point of how this all comes together is simply it allows us to study things, like we’ve done in this paper that was published today.
 Again, there’s a history of looking at the relationship of democracy and health outcomes.
 But really, I think that story becomes much more nuanced and much more policy-relevant if we can understand specifically which health outcomes are relevant to democracy.
 And in particular, some of the findings that—and conclusions that we came to—is that it’s these noncommunicable diseases, which, again, according to this transition are more and more prevalent, are increasingly a function of democracy and relevant to democracy.